|

 as well!

-As far as toys
+As far as toys go, the

-Dude and the Bouncy Bone) and the
+Squirrel Dude and Bouncy Bone) and the

-THE BEST TOY, however, is a large 6" long, multicolored "jack"
+THE BEST TOY, however, is a large 6" long,

-know where it came from.
+a clue?
+I'd LOVE to know where it came from.

-NOTE: I do have concerns about
+NOTE: I did have concerns about the rubber tub

-destroyed toys that stood up to my pitbull and pit/lab mix (together!!!) and I
+toys that stood up to my pitbull and pit/lab mix (together!!!) and I

 |